Cathedral Lakes, located near Tuolumne Meadows in Yosemite National Park, is a must-visit destination for hikers and backpackers. π

 Hike Features: Lower and Upper Cathedral Lakes and amazing views of Cathedral Peak and Echo Peak

+The Cathedral Lakes Trailhead is located a half mile west of Tuolumne Meadows Visitor Center.
 The trailhead sits 45 miles from the Big Oak Flat Entrance and 13 miles from the Tioga Pass Entrance.

-🥾 Trip Planning Tip: Staying near the Big Oak Flat Entrance?
+π₯Ύ Trip Planning Tip: Staying near the Big Oak Flat Entrance?
 Add Hetch Hetchy hikes to your Yosemite itinerary for an unforgettable adventure!

-The main trailhead is small and fills up quickly due to the trail’s popularity.
+The main trailhead is small and fills up quickly due to the trailβs popularity.

 If the main trailhead is full, you can park at the Tuolumne Meadows Visitor Center.
+Starting from the visitor center will add an extra mile to the total hike.

 An added benefit of parking at the visitor center is access to convenient amenities, including flush toilets, food storage lockers, and bear-proof trash bins.

 With its popularity among both day hikers, backpackers, and climbers, parking at the trailhead and visitor center can be limited.
+Arrive early to secure a spot and avoid crowds on the trail!

 Best Time to Hike Cathedral Lakes

-The small trailhead was full, so we had to park at the visitor center.
+The small trailhead parking area was full, so we had to park at the visitor center.
+Even the visitor center parking area was popping! πΏ

 Like I mentioned above, this trail is popular for day hikers, backpackers, and climbers.